jl33-ai/alpha-big2/README.md

 > A friend, we'll call her Laura, introduces me to this new card game, Big 2 🃒. <br>
 > We play.<br>
 > I win; 2-1<br>
-> She insists that its just a game of chance; whoever is dealt the best hand<br>
+> Annoyed, she insists that its just a game of chance; whoever is dealt the best hand<br>
 > I promise to test this hypothesis<br>
 > (By creating an entity which plays the game completely optimally, and thus, differentiate skill from luck.)